 What is the tuition rate for graduate studies at SF State?

 View current tuition rates.
 Tuition rates are based upon the total number of units per semester enrolled (part-time, 0 – 6 units; full-time 6+) and residency status.
 State residents pay a base tuition price, while out-of-state and international students pay the base tuition and an additional fee per unit enrolled, which usually amounts to double the base price for California residents.

 Note: The total annual tuition price for a master’s degree in Museum Studies at SF State is still about half the tuition offered at comparable programs in California or nationally.

 Where do I find more information about scholarships?

 View the resources available at SF State's Office of Financial Aid.
 Be sure to view all the requirements and complete any separate applications.

 Does the Program offer teaching assistantships?

 Not at this time.
-When available, we do offer limited student assistant positions with the Global Museum.
+When available, we do offer limited student assistant positions with the Global Museum, the research service unit of the Program.
 Moreover, the University offers various scholarships, work-study awards and loan opportunities, for which you can apply when you submit a financial aid application (FAFSA).
 We recommend that you apply for the FAFSA by February 1 or sooner to receive a Financial Aid Offer by April 1, when admission decisions are finalized.

 Does the Museum Studies Program have an open house?